Alternate Motrin And Tylenol For Kids – Dosing Guide | Safe Relief Tips

 Both medications are generally safe when used correctly but carry risks if misused:

-- Toxicity: Acetaminophen overdose can cause severe liver damage.
-Ibuprofen overdose may lead to kidney issues or gastrointestinal bleeding.
+• Toxicity: Acetaminophen overdose can cause severe liver damage.
+Ibuprofen overdose may lead to kidney injury, stomach irritation, or gastrointestinal bleeding.

-- Allergic reactions: Rare but possible with either drug; watch for hives, swelling, difficulty breathing.
+• Allergic reactions: Rare but possible with either drug; watch for hives, swelling, wheezing, or difficulty breathing.

-- Liver stress: High doses of acetaminophen strain liver function, especially if combined with other hepatotoxic substances.
+• Liver stress: High doses of acetaminophen can strain the liver, especially when combined with other acetaminophen-containing products.

-Always seek medical attention immediately if you suspect an overdose or serious reaction.
+Always seek medical attention immediately if you suspect an overdose, your child seems unusually sleepy, has trouble breathing, develops persistent vomiting, or shows signs of a serious reaction.

 Dosing Table: Safe Dosage Ranges Based on Child’s Weight